AN ORPHAN DRUGS JOURNEY: COMMERCIALIZING RARE DISEASE DRUGS

 - Pricing and market access: For US companies, outcomes-based pricing and value-based contracting will become a primary focus for rare disease companies moving forward.
 Last year, Alnylam announced a value-based selling strategy for Patisiran, an increasingly popular approach to make the high cost of these drugs more palatable.
 In contrast, companies launching in Europe will face challenges as the market prepares for continued high cost drug launches and a higher bar is set for outcomes in rare diseases with one or more marketed therapies.

-Rare disease companies must be ready to actively engage in market development and support targeted efforts within this fragmented arena.
-In the next part of this series, we will understand why stakeholder education plays a critical role in market development for rare disease companies and how they can successfully capitalize on the opportunity despite the unique challenges it presents.
+Rare disease drug companies must be ready to actively engage in market development and support targeted efforts within this fragmented arena.
+In the next part of this series, we will understand why stakeholder education plays a critical role in market development for rare disease drug companies and how they can successfully capitalize on the opportunity despite the unique challenges it presents.